hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-config-overwrite.md

 For different reasons, **many metadatas are maintained manually**, using **production Salesforce org Setup**

-To avoid to overwrite manual updates in setup, you must define at least a [manifest/package-no-overwrite.xml](#package-no-overwritexml) file.
+To avoid to overwrite manual updates in setup, you must define at least a [manifest/package-no-overwrite.xml](#package-no-overwritexml) file. _(formerly named `packageDeployOnce.xml)`_

 The rule is simple and must be learnt by heart: